pggPL/TransformerEngine/docs/features/low_precision_training/nvfp4/nvfp4.rst

 * 2 dimensional - each block of 16x16 elements shares a scaling factor.

 By default, NVFP4 uses 2D scaling for weights and 1D scaling for activations and gradients.
-This can be changed by setting the ``use_2d_quantization`` flag to ``True`` or ``False``.
+Set ``disable_2d_quantization=True`` in the recipe configuration to force 1D scaling for weights as well (activations and gradients always use 1D).
-The motivation for using 2D scaling for weights is the same as for FP8 blockwise scaling
+The motivation for using 2D scaling for weights is to ensure that rowwise and columnwise quantized tensors are numerically equivalent.
-- ensure that rowwise and columnwise quantized tensors are numerically equivalent.
+Please refer to the `NVFP4 paper <https://arxiv.org/abs/2509.25149>`__ for more details.

 Stochastic Rounding